derekburgess/jaws/docs/services/profiling.md

 # Endpoint profiling service contract

 `EndpointProfiler` is the deterministic packet-to-entity aggregation boundary.
-It accepts immutable `PacketRecord` evidence plus optional `EntityMetadata` display projections and returns address-sorted `EndpointProfileDraft` values.
+It requires an `EntityDefinition`, an `ObservationWindow`, immutable `PacketRecord` evidence, and optional `EntityMetadata` display projections.
+It returns an `EndpointProfilingResult` containing those exact declarations, the source packet count, and address-sorted `EndpointProfileDraft` values.
 It imports no pandas, NumPy, Neo4j, embedding provider, configuration, CLI, or reporting dependency.

 The draft is deliberately pre-representation and pre-embedding.
 It binds normalized IP identity, deterministic address classification, directional packet features, display metadata, and cadence.
 Observation scope, entity-definition version, representation version, model revision, computation time, embedding, and persistence are later service responsibilities and are not invented by aggregation.

+## Entity and observation declarations

+The current profiler accepts only `endpoint_ip` entity semantics at version `1`.
+Host-destination, flow, service, subnet, or unknown entity versions fail with `UnsupportedEntityDefinitionError`; they are never silently treated as endpoint IPs.

+Every packet capture ID must be declared by the observation window.
+Optional start and end bounds are inclusive, and evidence outside either bound fails with `ProfilingWindowError`.
+A declared capture may legitimately contribute zero packets, so an empty packet sequence returns a successful empty result rather than erasing the window declaration.
+Multiple capture IDs form an explicit pooled input while cadence continues to respect each packet's capture boundary.
+Perspective and filter declarations remain attached to the result;
+evidence-selection adapters own evaluation of their external filter syntax.

+Observation windows reject duplicate capture IDs and empty filter declarations.
+Entity definition versions are normalized and cannot be blank.

 ## Directional aggregation invariants